 In order to accurately model a water system, the user will often need to calibrate the model.
 Darwin Calibrator allows the user to calibrate a model either manually or, with efficient genetic algorithms, in a more automated fashion.
 It allows for multiple calibration candidates to be presented so the best possible solution to a given system can be found.
 Solutions can also be exported into a new scenario for use in an existing water system.

-Note: Non-SELECT users will need to check out both WaterGEMS and Darwin Calibrator in order to use this tool.
+Note: for versions that use SELECTserver licensing (below version 10.02.XX.XX) Non-SELECT users will need to check out both WaterGEMS and Darwin Calibrator in order to use this tool.
 You can check out the license from the License management tool.

 Before using Darwin Calibrator, it is important to keep in mind that there are two main steps to model calibration when the original model does not agree exactly with the field data:

-Darwin calibrator does a great job with the second step.
-90% of the work is on the first step.
+Darwin calibrator can work very well for #2, but the vast majority of the work is in #1.
 Before using Darwin Calibrator, it is best to make several model runs trying to get your best answer and understand the sensitivity of the model to parameter changes.
 There are a number of papers and scholarly articles about model calibration, available online and in popular water resources journals.

 In order to calibrate a model, Darwin Calibrator makes adjustments to the pipe roughness, demand, and/or element status.
 For this reason, the first step for any calibration study is to have a completed model with all demand and roughness data entered.